-- Our fully AI-based approach enables us to discover and develop immunotherapies with unique, highly effective targets, which we believe will translate into a higher likelihood of clinical success. - Our fully AI-based approach enables us to discover and develop immunotherapies more rapidly when compared to other standard approaches. - Our unique ability to generate and leverage biologically relevant, high quality data that enables the continous development of our AI-immunology platforms with increased predictive power, which we believe will translate into a higher likelihood of clinical success. - Our model for iterative training provides continuous improvement of our AI platforms as data is generated throughout the development stages. - Our model for screening and testing different delivery modalities enables us to potentially develop a broad portfolio of product candidates. - Our proven track record in rapidly moving from target identification to clinical development in as little as 18 months for our EVX-02 program. - Our portfolio of product candidates that target large patient populations. - Our AI-immunology technology that enables a high level of scalability, offering the potential to expand our portfolio of drug candidates as well as AI platforms.
+- Our fully AI-based approach enables us to discover and develop immunotherapies with unique, highly effective targets, which we believe will translate into a higher likelihood of clinical success. - Our fully AI-based approach enables us to discover and develop immunotherapies more rapidly when compared to other standard approaches. - Our unique ability to generate and leverage biologically relevant, high quality data that enables the continuous development of our AI-immunology platforms with increased predictive power, which we believe will translate into a higher likelihood of clinical success. - Our model for iterative training provides continuous improvement of our AI platforms as data is generated throughout the development stages. - Our model for screening and testing different delivery modalities enables us to potentially develop a broad portfolio of product candidates. - Our ability to rapidly move from target identification to clinical development.
+For our EVX-02 program, we demonstrated our ability to move from target identification to clinical development in just 18 months.
+We expect that we will be able to further expedite this process in the furture.
+However, there is no guarantee that we will be able to identify potential drug candidates in this time frame in the future. - Our portfolio of product candidates that target large patient populations. - Our AI-immunology technology that enables a high level of scalability, offering the potential to expand our portfolio of drug candidates as well as AI platforms.